lum3on/ComfyUI-FrameUtilitys/README.md

 Contributions welcome!
 Please submit issues and pull requests on GitHub.

 ## Version History

+- **v1.1.0**: Enhanced release with new utility nodes
+  - **NEW**: FrameRepeater: Professional frame repetition with flexible positioning and ping-pong effects
+  - **NEW**: FrameClipper: Simple and efficient video trimming by frame count
+  - **ENHANCED**: FrameExtender: Added motion-aware blending for smoother transitions
+  - All existing nodes: Improved performance and memory efficiency
+  - Extended documentation with comprehensive examples

 - **v1.0.0**: Initial release
   - FrameExtender: Flexible frame extension with smart blending